HIIT: What Is It and Should You Be Doing It?Article posted in: Fitness

 - Cholesterol profiles

-- Abdominal fat and body weight, while maintaining muscle mass (and let’s face it, this is why we’re all here, right?)
+- Abdominal fat and body weight loss, while maintaining muscle mass (and let’s face it, this is why we’re all here, right?)

 There’s also an “afterburn” effect, called EPOC (excess post-exercise oxygen consumption), when, for about two hours after your workout, your body is essentially trying to restore itself to pre-exercise levels, and using more energy in the process.